Search for light long-lived particles in $pp$ collisions at $\sqrt{s}=13$ TeV using displaced vertices in the ATLAS inner detector

 The background estimate is validated in a subset of the $n_{\mathrm{DV}} = 1$ events defined by $0.7 < \mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1} < 0.9$ within each of the three search regions, and in a dedicated event selection requiring the presence of a single photon with $\pt> 160$~\GeV and $|\eta|< 2.47$, zero leptons, and two jets with $\pt > 20$~\GeV.
 The distributions of data events are found to be well modeled by the predicted background in all regions, validating the extrapolation of the background estimate from the CR to larger values of $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1}$ and to events with $n_{\mathrm{DV}} \geq 2$.
 A more detailed description of the background validation is given in Appendix B.

 Instrumental and theoretical uncertainties are assigned on the modeling of the simulated signal samples.
-The dominant uncertainty is due to the modeling of the BDT score, which is derived as a per-jet uncertainty by comparing the shape of the BDT score between data and the simulated $Z$+jets sample in the 2-lepton preselection, and then propagated to the final event yield.
-The impact of this uncertainty is as large as 15\%.
-Subleading sources of instrumental uncertainty include those on the primary and large-impact parameter track reconstruction efficiencies~\cite{IDTR-2021-03}; lepton trigger, reconstruction, and identification efficiencies~\cite{EGAM-2021-01}; lepton energy scale and resolution~\cite{EGAM-2021-02}; jet energy scale and resolution~\cite{JETM-2018-05}; modeling of the pileup in simulation~\cite{STDM-2015-05}; and the total integrated luminosity of the measurement~\cite{DAPR-2021-01,LUCID2}.
-Theoretical uncertainties are considered to account for variations due to the renormalization and factorization scales, parton distribution functions, and parton showering.
+The dominant systematic uncertainty is due to the modeling of the BDT score, which is derived as a per-jet uncertainty by comparing the shape of the BDT score between data and the simulated $Z$+jets sample in the 2-lepton preselection, and then propagated to the final event yield.
+The impact of this uncertainty is approximately 15\%.
+In the VBF selection, the dominant systematic uncertainty is on the jet energy scale and resolution, reaching values of up to 20\% due to the increased uncertainty associated with calibrating jets which have large pseudorapidity~\cite{JETM-2018-05}.
+Subleading sources of instrumental uncertainty include those on the primary and large-impact parameter track reconstruction efficiencies (2-9\%)~\cite{IDTR-2021-03}; lepton trigger, reconstruction, and identification efficiencies (0-2\%)~\cite{EGAM-2021-01}; lepton energy scale and resolution (0-1\%)~\cite{EGAM-2021-02}; modeling of the pileup in simulation (2-4\%)~\cite{STDM-2015-05}; and the total integrated luminosity of the measurement (0.8\%)~\cite{DAPR-2021-01,LUCID2}.
+Theoretical uncertainties are considered to account for variations due to the renormalization and factorization scales, parton distribution functions, and parton showering (2-8\%).

 For each signal model considered, a binned maximum-likelihood fit to the $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1}$ distributions in the SRs is performed.
 For the Higgs portal model, all six SRs are fitted simultaneously, while in the $Wa$ and $t \rightarrow aq$ ($Za$) model, only the 1-lepton (2-lepton) $n_{\mathrm{DV}} = 1$ SR is considered.
 Systematic and MC statistical uncertainties are included as nuisance parameters and are constrained in the fit.
 Systematic uncertainties on the signal efficiency are correlated across the six signal regions, while the systematic and statistical uncertainties on the background are treated as uncorrelated.
-In the 1-lepton region where there is no systematic uncertainty on the background prediction, a linear shape uncertainty is included as an additional degree of freedom to the fit to permit the value of the fitted statistical uncertainty to vary.
+In the 1-lepton region where there is no systematic uncertainty on the background prediction, a shape uncertainty is included as an additional degree of freedom to the fit.
+This uncertainty varies linearly across the $n_{\mathrm{DV}}=1$ and $n_{\mathrm{DV}}\geq2$ SRs and allows for the value of the fitted statistical uncertainty to vary from bin-to-bin.